 Standard Phlebotomy Certification – $195.00 all inclusive

-The unique advantage that this school offers is that if you don’t pass the first time, they will continue teaching you (at no additional cost to you) until you are able to pass, and are ready to take on a job as a phlebotomist.
+The unique advantage that this school offers is that if you don’t pass the first time, they will continue teaching you (at no additional cost to you) until you can pass, and are ready to take on a job as a phlebotomist.

 Another thing that is required for all students is to perform venipuncture every week.

-When you complete the course, in order to get a national certification, you will take a national health career association certified phlebotomy technician exam.
+When you complete the course, to get a national certification, you will take a national health career association certified phlebotomy technician exam.